What Is CAC (Customer Acquisition Cost)?

 - Investor Relations: CAC is a key metric for demonstrating business health to investors

-Pro tip: Many successful companies use Blended CAC (total costs divided by all new customers) and Paid CAC (only paid marketing costs divided by customers from paid channels) to get a more comprehensive view.
+Pro tip: Use Blended CAC (total costs divided by all new customers) and Paid CAC (only paid marketing costs divided by customers from paid channels) for a comprehensive view.

 Lowering Your CAC 📉